cybozu-go/cke/docs/sabakan-integration.md

 #### Replace control nodes

-If a control plane node (1) is neither healthy, updating, nor uninitialized, or (2) has a non-transitional taint, the node is demoted to a worker, and a new machine is added as a control plane node.
+If a control plane node (1) is neither healthy, updating, nor uninitialized, or (2) has intolerable taints, the node is demoted to a worker, and a new machine is added as a control plane node.

 When there is no unused healthy-and-untainted machine, a healthy-and-untainted worker node is selected to be promoted to a control plane node.